lcbordelon/3308_Project_Group01/SQL_TESTING.md

     - **Use case name:** Filter for the current user only scores.<br>
             **Description:** Ensure that we can display only the current users filters. <br>
             **Pre-conditions:** The user has multiple entries (games played).<br> **Test steps:** Play multiple games to enter multiple scores.
 Navigate to the scoreboard page.
-Selete the filter by curret user button. <br>
+Select the filter by current user button. <br>
             **Expected result:** No other users and their scores.
 Only the current users top 10 scores.<br>
             **Actual result:** The top 10 scores in order that the current user has.<br>
             **Status (Pass/Fail):** Pass if no other users are found.<br>